OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/profiling/inst_call_tracing.rst

+.. _instbasedtrace:

 ***************************
 Instance-based Call Tracing
 ***************************

-The `icalltrace` command can be used to print a trace of each instance method call.
+The `om trace` command can be used to print a trace of each instance method call.
 For example:

 .. code-block:: none

-   icalltrace <your_python_script_here>
+   om trace <your_python_script_here>

 Whenever a method is called that matches the search criteria, the pathname of the object instance, if